intelligent-staffing-systems/iss-appointment-setter/README.md

 4. Automatic handling of complex scheduling scenarios
 5. Continuous learning and improvement through feedback

-This system aims to reduce the workload on human staff, improve appointment scheduling efficiency, and enhance the overall customer experience by providing a seamless, 24/7 booking service.
+This system aims to reduce the workload on human staff, improve appointment scheduling efficiency, and enhance the overall customer experience by providing a seamless booking service.

 ## Project Setup